h4tum/writeups/dhm-2024/pwn/CO-OP_Box/README.md

 ### Getting RCE in Linux

-The PoC proceeds by writing a ROP and shellcode into a the device data area and relocating the stack to our ROP payload by overwriting `pfnConfigRead` and `pDevIns`.
+The PoC proceeds by writing a ROP and shellcode into the device data area and relocating the stack to the ROP payload by overwriting `pfnConfigRead` and `pDevIns`.
 The ROP does the following:

  - Load `RTQueryFileSize` (located in `VBoxRT`) from the `GOT` of `VBoxDD`
  - Add an offset to get a pointer to `RTMemProtect` (also located in `VBoxRT`)